Shalini (actress)

-Shalini (born 20 November 1979), also known as Baby Shalini, is a former Indian child artist and actress who predominantly worked in Malayalam and Tamil films.
-During the 80s, Shalini was the most successful child artist in the Malayalam film industry.
-After taking a brief hiatus from child acting, Shalini made a come back in 1997 through Malayalam and Tamil Language films as a lead heroine.
-She married popular Tamil actor Ajith Kumar, on April 24, 2000 and retired from films after her marriage.
+Shalini (formerly known as Baby Shalini; born 20 November 1979) is a former Indian actress and child artist who worked in Malayalam and Tamil films.
+During the 80s, Shalini was the most successful child artist in Malayalam and Tamil films.

+After a brief hiatus from acting, Shalini made a comeback in 1997 through Malayalam and Tamil language films as a lead heroine.
+She retired from films soon after marrying Tamil actor Ajith Kumar in April 2000.